-Another year, another Hacktoberfest, another haphazard participation and – as usual – another blog post a little bit late.
-Still, better late than never, and the event has become such a phenomenon I’m happy I did finish the challenge (or like DigitalOcean calls it – the celebration)!
-The event has a special place in my heart, as it did (in 2017, I think?) encourage me to contribute more to the community – not only by maintaining this blog but also by occasionally submitting a Pull…Continue reading Hacktoberfest 2020
+Another year, another Hacktoberfest, another haphazard participation, and – as usual – another blog post a little bit late.
+Still, better late than never!
+And the event has become such a phenomenon that I am happy that I did finish the challenge (or like DigitalOcean calls it – the celebration)!
+The event has a special place in my heart, as it did (in 2017, I think?) encourage me to contribute more to the community – not only by maintaining this blog but also by occasionally…Continue reading Hacktoberfest 2020

 Like a lot of the more frequent readers of this blog know, I generally work in proprietary – that is, non-open-source – projects.
 Whenever I do have some time to dabble in OSS, it’s usually for a hobby.
 This time around, I’ve been really struggling to find the time to contribute to open-source projects.
 Last year I had just had a baby – so it’s not like I was sleeping anyway.
 I was able to submit a few useful scripts, bugfixes and documentation improvements during…Continue reading Another year, another Hacktoberfest (2019)!

 This post is about the Hacktoberfest event in 2018.
 I contributed to Microsoft’s repositories and a couple of other ones – and it was a lot of fun!
 Wow – I’m quite behind on this post, but thought it’s worthwhile to give credit where credit is due.
 Even if that credit comes woefully slowly!
 In 2018, Microsoft took part in DigitalOcean’s Hacktoberfest-challenge.
 Designed to encourage Open Source -contributions in a playful and gamified manner (in addition to being a lighthearted marketing campaign, of course), it’s a…Continue reading #Hacktoberfest 2018 – a fun way to encourage Open Source contributions!